Housing Professional Certification Program

 - 500 Professionalism, Ethics and Critical Skills: Professionalism; continuous learning and mentoring and self-care; ethical considerations; and enabling of critical skills such as working with people and change, leadership, facilitation, managing meetings, etc.

-Completion of the Program, in addition to two years of practical work experience will lead to certification as a First Nations Housing Professional (FNHP).
-Check out the general information guide that explains how membership and certification works.
+Completion of the Program, successful completion of the final exam, in addition to two years of practical work experience will lead to certification as a First Nations Housing Professional (FNHP).
+For detailed information check out the general information guide that explains how membership and certification works, or check out the FNHP Program Preparation Guide.